Skip to content

 The Helm charts for zot are currently hosted in these publicly-accessible repositories:

-- zotregistry.io
+- zotregistry.dev

 - artifacthub.io